vagorsol/git-workshop/README.md

 ![](https://ocw.mit.edu/ans7870/6/6.005/s16/classes/05-version-control/figures/hello-git-history-trees.png)

 The last important book-keeping Git performs involves the **staging area** (aka **index** inside `.git`).
-This is where Git stores your file state with you do a `git add`.
+This is where Git stores your file state when you do a `git add`.

 The history, tree, and staging area are all pieces of the **object graph** that Git uses to manage repositories.
 So far, we've talked about what information is stored in the object graph, but not *where* it stores this information.
 The